MasterAnalysis/stock-Analysis/README.md

     Dim tickerStartingPrices(12) As Single
     Dim tickerEndingPrices(12) As Single

-''2a) Create a for loop to initialize the tickerVolumes to zero.
+'2a) Create a for loop to initialize the tickerVolumes to zero.'

    For i = 0 To 11
     tickerVolumes(i) = 0
     tickerStartingPrices(i) = 0